 In fact, Cinco de Mayo is far more widely celebrated in the US than it is in Mexico.

 It does, of course, have Mexican origins though.
 Cinco de Mayo celebrates the victory of the Mexicans over the French army at The Battle Of Puebla in 1862.
 In Mexico though it is only truly commemorated in the state of Puebla where the victory took place.

 The 1st November is to remember young people who died and the 2nd is to remember the older generation.
-The commemoration ates back to the Indian culture where the dead are allowed to inhabit the earth once again to enjoy the things they once did.
+The commemoration dates back to indigenous culture where the dead are allowed to inhabit the earth once again to enjoy the things they once did.
 Far from being a scary and macabre event it’s a day of celebration.
 Cancun does not go overboard on this one, Oaxaca is famous for its large celebrations though.

-In Cancun it’s quite a personal thing and tends to consist of families visiting and tidying the graves of family members (you will find if you visit a cemetery that the graves will be decorated with flowers, food and toys for the little ones) and having a special dinner with candles etc. and, of course, a few drinks to commemorate a lost loved one.
-The food often consists of meat dishes in spicy sauces, a special egg-batter bread, cookies, chocolate, and sugary confections in a variety of animal or skull shapes.
+In Cancun it’s quite a personal thing and tends to consist of families visiting and tidying the graves of family members.
+You will find if you visit a cemetery that the graves will be decorated with flowers, food and toys for the little ones.
+Families have a special dinner with candles etc. and, of course, a few drinks to commemorate a lost loved one.
+Day of the dead food often consists of meat dishes in spicy sauces, a special egg-batter bread, cookies, chocolate, and sugary confections in a variety of animal or skull shapes.

 According to St Matthew, the 6th Jan is when the three Kings arrived in Bethlehem and gave their presents to Jesus.
 Traditionally, this is when the Mexican Kids receive their Christmas presents.

 I’m not sure how widely observed this is in the more modern society that is today’s Cancun.
 We for one tend to stick with Christmas for our kids present giving but hold one or two back for Three Kings Day.